Subscribe to our

 Do read the fine print to ensure you are covered.
 Also do look up your government's travel advice:

 First talk with your household insurer, your medical insurer (especially if you live in the USA or Canada) or your travel agent.
-Your household insurer or your medical insurer should be able to offer a cheaper policy than a travel agent, however ensure it covers the specific activities, such as hiking or guided+roped mountaineering.
+Your household insurer or your medical insurer should be able to offer a cheaper policy than a travel agent, however ensure it covers the specific activities, such as "hiking" for treks or "guided+roped mountaineering" for trek-climbs.

 Trekking is "Hiking", in insurance terms, and some policies cover up to 7000m, ie the summit of Aconcagua.

 In general our hiking treks have a green (Nepal) or olive (India)-coloured title.

 Expeditions are guided and/or roped climbs and are in turquoise.